 Japanese has Kanji, a writing system that was derived from Chinese.
 Despite this, there are grammatical differences between Kanji and Hanzi.
 At the same time, the Kanji characters have different meanings from their Hanzi equivalents.

-Now, one thing worth noting when it comes to Japanese vs Chinese is that these languages have more than one writing system.
+Now, one thing worth noting when it comes to Chinese and Japanese is that these languages have more than one writing system.
 Chinese has Hanzi.
 At the same time, there was a new writing type known as Simplified Chinese which China adopted back in 1949.
 The purpose of this new writing form was to make the characters simpler and improve literacy.

 Meanwhile, Japanese has three different writing systems.
 One of them is Kanji, which includes ideographs.
 Every single kanji symbol represents an idea or meaning.
 Generally, a character will represent one word.